Dungyichao/Digital_Signal_Processing/README.md

 <img src="/img/Modified-Sallen-Key.JPG" height="100%" width="100%">
 </p>

-The performance comparision is in the following
+The performance comparision is in the following.
+The Chebyshev optimizes the roll-off, the Butterworth optimizes the passband flatness, and the Bessel optimizes the step response.

 <p align="center">
 <img src="/img/analog-filter-compare2.png" height="100%" width="100%">